electron/electron/docs/api/app.md

 ### `app.startAccessingSecurityScopedResource(bookmarkData)` _mas_

-* `bookmarkData` String - The base64 encoded security scoped bookmark data returned by the `dialog.showOpenDialog` or `dialog.showSaveDialog` methods.
+* `bookmarkData` string - The base64 encoded security scoped bookmark data returned by the `dialog.showOpenDialog` or `dialog.showSaveDialog` methods.

 Returns `Function` - This function **must** be called once you have finished accessing the security scoped file.
 If you do not remember to stop accessing the bookmark, [kernel resources will be leaked](https://developer.apple.com/reference/foundation/nsurl/1417051-startaccessingsecurityscopedreso?language=objc) and your app will lose its ability to reach outside the sandbox completely, until your app is restarted.